MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-viva-connections-feed.md

-## Question: Where does content from the Feed come from?
+## Question: Where does content in the Feed come from?

-Content that is displayed in the Feed comes from three primary sources - Organizational news published in SharePoint, posts in Yammar communities, and videos in Stream that are shared with the entire organization.
+Content that is displayed in the Feed comes from three primary sources - Organizational news published in SharePoint, posts in Yammar communities, and videos in Stream that are shared with the entire organization or targeted to user groups.

 1. **News published on organizational news sites in SharePoint** SharePoint news that's published from [organizational news sites](organization-news-site.md) will display in the Feed.
 Organizational news sites are communication sites that have been specifically designated as a source of authoratative news in the SharePoint admin center.
 In addition to organizational news posts, the following news will also be displayed in the Feed: